hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 1.  `appRouterDataImpl` should be the class instance implementing `AppRouter.Data` interface.
 We recommand usign a `Application` subclass.

-If you have to handle navigation between modules, the `Router` module must also register a receiver:
+If you have to handle navigation between modules, `Router` must also register the app UI receiver:

 ``` kotlin
 Router.getInstance()